Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Design

-In this part, we illustrate the key aspects of KV cache migration during parallelism transformation.
-Figure~\ref{fig:KV_cache_fig} shows a representative example.
-Each worker starts at $TP1$, and maintains the full KV cache for requests it serves, referred to as local requests (Figure~\ref{fig:KV_cache_1}).
-When transforming from $4\times (TP1)$ to $TP4$, for each layer, the KV cache for each token must be divided and distributed among workers according to the number of headers in MHA.
-As illustrated in Figure~\ref{fig:KV_cache_2}, this method results in a KV cache that is ``full of holes'', creating significant challenges for reusing the released space.
+The second overload lies in utilizing the memory with bubbles after transformation.
+Figure~\ref{fig:KV_cache_fig} shows an example of KV Cache migration.
+Each worker starts at $TP1$, and maintains the full KV Cache for requests it serves, we call them \textit{local requests} (Figure~\ref{fig:KV_cache_1}).
+When transforming from $4\times (TP1)$ to $TP4$, for each layer, the KV Cache for each token must be divided and distributed among workers according to the number of headers in MHA.
+As illustrated in Figure~\ref{fig:KV_cache_2}, this makes a KV Cache ``full of bubbles'', creating significant challenges for reusing the released memory space.

+\parabf{Base solution: Migration and defragmentation based on page-friendly KV Cache layout.} We redisign the KV Cache architecture to a page-friendly one by reorganizing the hierarchical relationship between K/V tensors and memory blocks.
+The key innovation is arranging KV Cache for consecutive tokens to occupy adjacent blocks, aligning with the page allocation patterns.
+Thus, each new page can be directly attached to the end of the existing KV Cache with no shifting overhead.

-\parabf{Basic solution: migration and trim.} The straightforward solution involves executing KV cache migration followed by trimming local KV cache to a more compact style.
-For locally stored token, worker $W_i$ selectively remains headers in the range $(H/TP)*(i-1) + 1 \sim (H/TP)*(i-1) + H/TP$, where $H$ is the number of headers in MHA and $TP$ is the target TP configuration size.
+To fully utilize memory bubbles after transformation, we utilize the released KV Cache space by de-fragmenting the local KV Cache to a more compact style after migration.
+During migration, worker $W_i$ selectively remains headers in the range $(H/TP)*(i-1) + 1 \sim (H/TP)*(i-1) + H/TP$ for each locally stored token, where $H$ is the number of headers in MHA and $TP$ is the target TP configuration size.
 Each worker sends the remaining headers to the corresponding workers.
 In Figure~\ref{fig:KV_cache_2}, assuming $H=8$ and a $TP4$ configuration, $W_2$ retains $H3$ and $H4$, and sends $(H1+H2)/(H5+H6)/(H7+H8)$ to $W_1/W_3/W_4$, respectively.
-Simultaneously, each worker prepares reserved pages to store the KV cache received from remote requests.
+Simultaneously, each worker prepares reserved pages to store the KV Cache received from remote requests.

-In addition, since the KV cache for local requests (\eg $Req2$) is ``full of holes'', we need to further trim these KV cache, to make the unused memory really released.
-This trimming operation requires extensive copying, which significantly affects performance during transformation.
-Our evaluations show that this leads to a 12$\times$ increase in extra memory usage and 2.6$\times$ increase in extra processing time.